-The AHEAD Program enables Bank members to give a critical, early boost to local programs and projects that target critical community development needs and:
+The AHEAD Program enables Bank members to give a critical, early boost to local programs and projects that target pressing community development needs and:

 - create or preserve jobs,